jimmysmits/CloudNotes/Preparation-Exam.md

 A `dynamic` block acts much like a `for` expression, but produces nested blocks instead of a complex typed value.
 It iterates over a given complex value, and generates a nested block for each element of that complex value.

 ## Modules
+Modules are self-contained packages of Terraform configurations that are managed as a group.
 A module is a simple directory that contains other `.tf` files.
-Using modules we can make the code reusable.
-Modules are local or remote.
+Using modules we can make our code re-usable.
+Modules are either local or remote.

 <img src="https://miro.medium.com/max/1400/1*ItQg-iUT0O3QDiLoJBndJg.png" width="600"/>[^2]
 <img src="https://miro.medium.com/max/1400/1*ilau3dR50ZfKadoc1_TO_w.png" width="600"/>[^2]

-### Terraform Registry

-<https://registry.terraform.io/> is the place to find modules, theses modules are verified by HashiCorp
+Modules can be found on [Terraform Registry](https://registry.terraform.io/browse/modules), theses modules are verified by HashiCorp

 ### Modules inputs/outputs
 For make modules inputs we use inputs variables.